 A variety of SERVE trips are offered each year.
 We offer international, national, and local trips.
 In the past, we have travelled to New England, Puerto Rico, Ecuador, Montana, Minnesota, and Springfield, Illinois.
 We try to provide options for everyone’s budget and schedule.

 With trips to local, national, and international service sites available, there are experiences to fit every budget.
 There are trips that cost as little as $150, and all trips are less than $3,500.

 How do I pay for a SERVE trip?

 All charges for a SERVE trip go on a student’s school account, so that financial aid can help cover costs.
 Students are encouraged to raise support to cover their trip costs through fundraising activities and by reaching out to friends, family, and churches.
-Click here to view a sample letter of support.

 Are SERVE trip contributions tax deductible?

 No. Donations to cover the costs of a SERVE trip are applied directly to a student’s account.
 This is not the same as a tax-deductible donation to a non-profit organization.
 This is a donation to a specific individual to cover educational expenses.